-At December 31, 2023 and 2022, we had the following loan balances outstanding with HSBC affiliates:
+At December 31, 2024 and 2023, we had the following loan balances outstanding with HSBC affiliates:

-At December 31, 2023 2022
+At December 31, 2024 2023

 (in m illions)

-HMUS and subsidiaries \$ 1,318 \$ 2,243
+HMUS and subsidiaries \$ 2,013 \$ 1,318

-HSBC North America 1,300 1,250
+HSBC North America 3,000 1,300

-Other short-term affiliate lending 64
+Other short-term affiliate lending 436

-Total loans \$ 2,618 \$ 3,557
+Total loans \$ 5,449 \$ 2,618

-HMUS and subsidiaries We have extended loans and lines of credit, some of them uncommitted, to HMUS and its subsidiaries in the amount of \$13.3 billion and \$12.8 billion at December 31, 2023 and 2022, respectively, of which \$1.3 billion and \$2.2 billion, respectively, was outstanding.
+HMUS and subsidiaries We have extended loans and lines of credit, some of them uncommitted, to HMUS and its subsidiaries in the amount of \$14.3 billion and \$13.3 billion at December 31, 2024 and 2023, respectively, of which \$2.0 billion and \$1.3 billion, respectively, was outstanding.
 The maturities of the outstanding balances range from overnight to one month.
 Each borrowing is re-evaluated prior to its maturity date and either extended or allowed to mature.

-HSBC North America Under the \$4.0 billion uncommitted fungible line of credit with HSBC North America as discussed above, there was \$1.3 billion outstanding at both December 31, 2023 and 2022.
-The outstanding balance includes \$1.0 billion that matures in May 2024 and \$300 million that matures in July 2024.
+HSBC North America Under the \$4.0 billion uncommitted fungible line of credit with HSBC North America as discussed above, there was \$3.0 billion and \$1.3 billion outstanding at December 31, 2024 and 2023, respectively.
+The outstanding balance includes \$1.4 billion that matures in the first quarter of 2025 and \$1.6 billion that matures in the second quarter of 2025.

-We have extended lines of credit to various other HSBC affiliates totaling \$3.9 billion which did not have any outstanding balances at either December 31, 2023 or 2022.
+We have extended lines of credit to various other HSBC affiliates totaling \$3.5 billion which did not have any outstanding balances at either December 31, 2024 or 2023.

 Other short-term affiliate lending In addition to loans and lines extended to affiliates discussed above, from time to time we may extend loans to affiliates which are generally short term in nature.
-At December 31, 2023 and 2022, there were nil and \$64 million, respectively, of these loans outstanding.
+At December 31, 2024 and 2023, there were \$436 million and nil, respectively, of these loans outstanding.

 Derivative contracts As part of a global HSBC strategy to offset interest rate or other market risks associated with certain securities, debt issues and derivative contracts with unaffiliated third parties, we routinely enter into derivative transactions with HSBC Bank plc and other HSBC affiliates.
-The notional value of derivative contracts related to these transactions was approximately \$719.6 billion and \$789.2 billion at December 31, 2023 and 2022, respectively.
-The net credit exposure (defined as the net fair value of derivative assets and liabilities, including any collateral received) related to the contracts was approximately \$29 million and \$24 million at December 31, 2023 and 2022, respectively.
-We account for these transactions on a mark to market basis, with the change in value of contracts with HSBC affiliates substantially offset by the change in value of related third parties.
+The notional value of derivative contracts related to these transactions was approximately \$735.5 billion and \$719.6 billion at December 31, 2024 and 2023, respectively.
+The net credit exposure (defined as the net fair value of derivative assets and liabilities, including any collateral received) related to the contracts was approximately \$126 million and \$29 million at December 31, 2024 and 2023, respectively.
+We account for these transactions on a mark to market basis, with the change in value of contracts with HSBC affiliates substantially offset by the change in value of related contracts entered into with unaffiliated third parties.